RDB2G-Bench: A Comprehensive Benchmark for Automatic Graph Modeling of Relational Databases

 \textbf{Graph Design Space Constraints.} As described in Section~\ref{subsec:searchspace} of the main paper, we define the graph design space based on the choices in selecting foreign key relations and modeling rows as nodes or edges.
 However, additional potential design choices, such as creating dummy tables~\cite{wang20244dbinfer} and advanced feature engineering techniques, are currently excluded due to computational limitations.
 Expanding the graph design space can present a promising direction for future work.

-\textbf{Model Dependence.} Currently, \ourdata provides precomputed evaluations for GraphSAGE with sum aggregation, and three additional GNN models, GraphSAGE with mean aggregation, GIN, and GPS, are only partially evaluated in Section~\ref{subsec:modelgeneralization}.
-On the positive side, the full datasets for these additional models will be released shortly, and more importantly, our performance generalization analysis suggests that the findings and benchmark utility generalize beyond the considered GNNs.
+\textbf{GNN Dependence.} Currently, \ourdata provides precomputed evaluations only for four GNNs: GraphSAGE (sum aggregation), GraphSAGE (mean aggregation), GIN, and GPS.
+Yet, our performance generalization analysis suggests that our findings and the benchmark's utility extend beyond these specific GNNs.

 \textbf{Limited Task Coverage.} While our original goal is to cover all tasks available in RelBench~\cite{robinson2024relbench}, we have excluded some tasks from \stackex and \trials due to extremely large graph design spaces and high computational costs.
 Future work may extend our dataset by covering more tasks.